overtomanu/git-feature-branch-backup-and-dual-maintenance/README.md

 Uses:

 - Doing quick backup of a feature branch.
-- You need to have single commit per feature in main branch, but you need to maintain detailed commits for reference
+- You need to have single commit per feature in main branch, but you need to maintain detailed commits for reference in another branch